 Why the Desert Blooms When It Does

-Desert wildflowers operate on a precise schedule driven by two things: moisture and temperature.
+Desert wildflowers run on a schedule driven by two things: moisture and temperature.
 Winter precipitation — whether it fell as snow in the higher elevations or rain at the canyon floor — determines how robust the bloom will be.
-March’s slowly warming days begin to unlock the soil moisture accumulated over winter, coaxing seeds that have been dormant for months (sometimes years) into action.
+March’s slowly warming days start unlocking the soil moisture that’s been building up all winter, coaxing seeds that have been dormant for months (sometimes years) into action.

-The lower elevations around Capitol Reef tend to warm up earliest, which means the first March wildflowers typically appear in south-facing washes, canyon bottoms, and desert scrub zones well below the park’s rim country.
-As the month progresses and temperatures climb, the blooms move higher.
+The lower elevations around Capitol Reef warm up earliest, so the first March wildflowers typically show up in south-facing washes, canyon bottoms, and desert scrub zones well below the park’s rim country.
+As the month goes on and temperatures climb, the blooms move higher.

 What’s Blooming in March